 Story and Photos By Laura Tyler, Colorado – Beeswax comes in a range of colors, from lemon-yellow to warm, grizzly brown — depending on its age and what part of the colony you harvest it from.
-While wax from all areas of the hive is usable to a degree and there are many wonderful beeswax uses, it is cappings wax, the newest wax you collect with your honey extractor, that makes the most divine beeswax candle tapers.
+While wax from all areas of the hive is usable to a degree and there are many wonderful beeswax uses, it is cappings wax, the newest wax you collect with your honey extractor, that can make the most divine beeswax candles.
 It can take years for even the most productive small-scale beekeeping farm to save enough wax to fill a dipping vat with the material to make a single set of tapers.

 But since beeswax candles make a most precious gift representing a marriage of effort between the bee and the beekeeper, they are absolutely worth saving for.

 Like many beekeeping families, my husband and I divide our beekeeping work between the two of us.
 Beeswax rendering and beeswax candle making are his domain.
 His engineer’s mindset and interest in systems make for efficient and consistent candle production.
 While you don’t need to be an engineer to make beautiful hand-dipped beeswax candles, it helps to be methodical.
 And with a measure of patience, you will do just fine.